-Artichoke is one of the popular winter months edible flower bud of Mediterranean origin.
+Artichoke is one of the favorite winter season edible flower buds.
 Known as "Ankinara" in Greek, its use as a vegetable is well known to the ancient Greeks and Romans who advocated it for its medicinal and health benefiting qualities.
-Botanically, it belongs within the thistle family (Asteraceae), in the genus: Cynara.
-Scientific name: Cyanara scolymus.
+Botanically, it belongs to the thistle family (Asteraceae), in the genus: Cynara.
+Scientific name: Cynara cardunculus var. scolymus.

 Globe artichoke grows up to 1.5-2 m tall, with arching, deeply lobed, silvery-green leaves about 0.5 m long.
 If left alone, beautiful light pink, or purple flowers develop forming a large head from the edible buds.
 The bud is composed of compactly arranged triangular scales in a whorl-fashion around a central "choke."